Six reasons China's bonds are appealing

 Domestic ownership is a strong technical support

-The fact that China’s bond market is mainly domestically held differentiates it from most other emerging markets.
-In particular, it makes China less vulnerable to the volatility of global capital flows and external funding pressure.
+The mainly domestically held bond market differentiates China’s market structure from most other emerging markets that are more vulnerable to the volatility of global capital flows and external funding pressure.

-The growing presence of Chinese bonds in global bond indices, following their initial inclusion in 2020, and the further internationalisation of the renminbi are also supportive factors.
+The continued global bond index inclusion of China bonds and the further internationalisation of the renminbi are both positive tailwinds for China bonds.
 In fact, by August 2020, year to date flows into China’s onshore fixed income market had already exceeded the total annual flows seen in any previous years in its history, highlighting the strength of global investor demand.

 Positive momentum for the renminbi

-We believe the US dollar is on a long-term weakening trend due to its large twin deficits and unlimited quantitative easing (QE) programmes.
+We believe the US dollar is on a structural weakening trend due to its large twin deficits and unlimited quantitative easing (QE) programs.

-China’s expanding economic outperformance, high rate differentials against major economies, improved current account, portfolio inflows and pent-up demand for global investors to diversify away from the US dollar should justify a stronger yuan going forward.
+China’s expanding economic outperformance, high rate differentials against major economies, improved current account, portfolio inflows, as well as pent-up demand for global investors to diversify away from the US dollar should justify a stronger yuan going forward.

-Chinese bond markets are deep and diverse, with low correlation to global equities and bonds
+Chinese bond market is deep and diverse, with low correlation to global equities and bonds

 We expect onshore Chinese bonds to remain a unique asset class exhibiting low correlation to global markets.
 Why?
 The Chinese economic transition to a more domestic consumer driven market has been accelerated by both the US trade tensions and the rise of the Chinese middle class.

-This domestic focus and “decoupling” from the US implies that China’s economic and monetary policy cycles will not be perfectly synchronised with other parts of the world, but influenced by conditions in China.
-That ought to lead to lower correlations between Chinese assets and other markets.
-The People's Bank of China’s more measured approach in its monetary policy, compared to most developed markets, is an example of this.
+This domestic focus and “decoupling” from the US would suggest that China’s economic and monetary policy cycles may not be perfectly synchronized with other parts of the world, leading to lower correlations of Chinese assets with other markets.
+The fact that we are seeing People's Bank of China take a more measured approach in its monetary policy than most developed markets is an example of this.

 We expect the favourable risk-return profile, attractive valuations and the diversification benefits to persist for China’s fixed income market.
-It is hard to ignore this very large market, especially against a backdrop of lower interest rates and higher volatility globally.
+It’s hard to ignore this very large market, especially against a backdrop of lower interest rates and higher volatilities globally.